joheredi/typespec/packages/http-client-javascript/test/scenarios/serializers/record.md

 ## TypeScript

-Should generate a model `Foo` and also a `fooToTransport` and `fooToApplication` functions that call the `recordSerializer` internally.
+Should generate a model `Foo` and also a `jsonFooToTransportTransform` and `jsonFooToApplicationTransform` functions that call the `recordSerializer` internally.

 ```ts src/models/models.ts interface Foo
 export interface Foo {